-You will find below the programme of the ETC International Theatre Conference and final STAGES Forum (5-9 November 2025).
+You will find below the programme of the final STAGES Forum (5-6 Novmeber 2025) and the ETC International Theatre Conference (6-9 November 2025).

 5 November 2025